procload/ai-dnd-rails/docs/articles/2-llm-service.md

 - The challenge of LLM integration
 - Why service objects matter
 - Rails' role in managing complexity
+- Evolution from mock services to production

+### From Mock to Production

+- Analyzing our MockLlmService implementation
+- Identifying the core interface
+- Maintaining compatibility during transition
+- Testing strategies for both implementations

 ### The Foundation: Service Architecture